What does a Computer Repair Technician do?

 - Proven experience as a Computer Repair Technician or similar role.

-- Strong knowledge of computer hardware, operating systems, and software applications.
+- Strong knowledge of computer hardware, software, and networking.

 Is becoming a Computer Repair Technician a good career path?